The Essential Ozzy Osbourne

 The Essential Ozzy Osbourne is a compilation album by British heavy metal singer Ozzy Osbourne, released in 2003.
-It reached No. 81 on US charts and No. 21 in the UK.
+It reached No. 7 on US charts and No. 21 in the UK.
 Tracks featured here from the first two albums are the re-recorded versions from recent reissues (see Blizzard of Ozz and Diary of a Madman) as well as the remixed Bark at the Moon tracks.
 The album was certified Gold by the RIAA on 5 February 2005 with an excess of 500,000 copies sold, then certified Platinum by the RIAA on 3 March 2016.
 This compilation was re-released in 2009 as a Limited Edition 3.0 package with an additional disc of bonus songs that were not on the original release.

 The album tracks from Blizzard of Ozz and Diary of a Madman are from the 2002 remasters, for which they were partially re-recorded.
 The original drum and bass tracks were replaced with recordings by Osbourne's then-current bassist Robert Trujillo and drummer Mike Bordin, as a management response to legal action by original bassist Bob Daisley and drummer Lee Kerslake for unpaid royalty fees.

-It does not feature any material from 1986's The Ultimate Sin.
+It does not feature any material from 1986's The Ultimate Sin; however, the limited edition bonus disc does include two tracks from said album.

+Following Osbourne's death in 2025, The Essential Ozzy Osbourne reached a new peak position of number seven on the US Billboard 200 after previously peaking at number 81 in 2003.
+In doing so, it became Osbourne's tenth album to reach the top ten on that chart, having last achieved this in 2022 with his studio album Patient Number 9.
+During the July 18-24 tracking week, The Essential Ozzy Osbourne registered 44,000 equivalent album units, of which 35,000 of those were attributed to streaming.